 Automation and inequality

-Lee argues that Artificial General Intelligence (AGI) is still far away, maybe decades or even centuries away, so he doesn’t think we should worry (yet) about an artificial superintelligence and its consequences.
+Lee argues that Artificial General Intelligence (AGI) is still far away, maybe decades or even centuries away, so he doesn’t think we should worry (yet) about artificial superintelligence and its consequences.

 His main worry regarding AI is the displacement of jobs by automation and the rising inequality this may cause.
 He believes there will be many disruptions and upheavals in the coming years and decades if we don’t manage well the transition towards a society with fewer jobs available.